 Is there anything better than a good horse like Justice?
 When kids want to be around horses, you need a special kind of horse to help keep them safe.
 You can't put a price tag on a horse who knows its job and understands that it needs to be quiet, gentle and super patient with young kids.
-These horses are one in a million.
+Horses like Justice in the video below are one in a million.

 But even if you have the most bomb-proof, kid-safe horse out there, accidents can still happen.
 Horses are flight animals, in that their reaction to a threat is to run.
 And if a horse is truly frightened, it will get past anything in its way to save itself.
 That's instinct.